...

 • Hip injuries resulting from falls

-• Head injuries from falls or from items dropping from shelving racks
+• Head injuries like a concussion from falls or from items dropping from shelving racks

 • Torn muscles from slipping over